Anagnuss/brainfck-compiler/README.md

 Commands:
-  compile  Compiles a source file repl     Takes user input and compiles that as source help     Print this message or the help of the given subcommand(s)
+  compile  Compiles a source file repl     Takes user input and compiles that as source about    Prints about this software and of its licence help     Print this message or the help of the given subcommand(s)

 Options: